pingcap/pingcap.github.io/src/ai/integrations/embedding-nvidia-nim.md

 # Integrate TiDB Vector Search with NVIDIA NIM Embeddings

-This tutorial walks you through how to use [NVIDIA NIM](https://developer.nvidia.com/nim) models to generate embeddings for text data, and then store the embeddings in TiDB vector storage and search similar texts based on embeddings.
+This tutorial demonstrates how to use [NVIDIA NIM](https://developer.nvidia.com/nim) models to generate text embeddings, store them in TiDB vector storage, and perform semantic search.

 !!! info